TGAC/COPO-documentation/about/sample-managers-guidelines.rst

    See :ref:`How to access Accept or Reject Samples web page <accessing-accept-reject-samples-web-page>` section for guidance.

 #.
-On the left of the **Accept or Reject Samples web page**, click the |link-icon| icon in the **Samples link** table
+On the left of the **Accept or Reject Samples** web page, click the |link-icon| icon in the **Samples Link** table
-   column of the table row for the profile that you would like upload a manifest for or update a submitted manifest for as shown below:
+   column of the **Profiles** table row for the profile that you would like upload a manifest for or update a submitted manifest for as shown below:

-   If the desired profile is an :abbr:`ASG (Aquatic Symbiosis Genomics)` profile or :abbr:`DTOL (Darwin Tree of Life)` profile, navigate to the **Samples** web page by clicking the |link-icon| icon in the **Samples link** table column of the table row for the desired profile in the **All Profiles** tab as shown below:

    .. figure:: /assets/images/samples_accept_reject/samples_accept_reject_pointer_to_samples_link_icon_for_dtol_profile.png
       :alt: Pointer to 'Samples' web page link on the 'Accept or Reject Samples' web page for the desired DTOL profile